bvibber/ogv.js/readme.md

 ## Current status

-A demo is included which runs some video output in the browser; you can select from a list of Wikimedia Commons 'Media of the Day', which are loaded live from the web.
+A demo is included which runs some video output in the browser; you can search within a list of Wikimedia Commons 'Media of the Day'.

 See a web copy of the demo at https://brionv.com/misc/ogv.js/demo/

+* streaming: buggy, some buffering problems
+* color: yes
+* audio: buggy & limited (no IE or iOS)
+* background threading: no

 ## Goals